 Online Safety

 We believe that teaching children about keeping themselves safe online is extremely important in this technology rich world we live in.
-Therefore, we have two member of staff that are dedicated to this area within school – Mr Kirkpatrick, our assistant head is our online safety lead and Miss Challinor is our Computing Subject Lead who supports in ensuring the children are well educated in keeping themselves self.
+Therefore, we have two member of staff that are dedicated to this area within school – Mr Kirkpatrick, our assistant head is our online safety lead and Miss Challinor is our Computing Subject Lead who supports in ensuring the children are well-educated in keeping themselves safe.

 Online-Safety is all about being aware of the possible dangers and risks associated with using the Internet via a PC, laptop, mobile phone, iPad and game console.
 It also covers the use of electronic and online communication and wireless technology.
 It is vital, that children and adults, learn how to use the internet responsibly and make informed choices that will equip them now and in the future.